leolanese/Functional-Programming-buzzwords/README.md

 #### Pure function:
 - Given the same input, always return the same output (pure)
 - Has no side effects (immutable)
-This means that the function body may not depend on variables outside its arguments, unless they are constant for the lifetime of the program.
+This means that the function body may not depend on variables outside its arguments unless they are constant for the lifetime of the program.

 #### Immutability:
 An immutable object is an object that can’t be modified after it’s created.
 Conversely, a mutable object is any object